-There are two great reasons to use the virtual pin board Pinterest
+There are two great reasons to use the virtual pin board Pinterest for cause marketing:

 - Pinterest is growing like crazy!
 Check out this graph if you don’t believe me.
 11 million users in less than a year.